WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 Several existing instructions need to be updated to accept references to shared heap types in addition to the references to unshared heap types they already accept.
-To allow this flexibility, our principal type rule is amended to allow unconstrained sharedness metavariables, just like it allows unconstrained nullability metavariables.
-In general, all instructions that operate on references to unshared heap types are allowed to operate on references to shared heap types as well.
+To allow this flexibility, while still allowing instructions to have principal (i.e. unique most specific) types, we introduce a bottom shareability, `bot-share`, that is only used for validation purposes.
+This is analogous the use bottom heap type that is already used only for validation purposes.

+`bot-share` is a subtype of both `shared` and `unshared`, so for example `(ref null (bot-share any))` is a subtype of both `anyref` and `(ref null (shared any))`.
+An instruction whose principle type receives `(ref null (bot-share any))` as input can operate on both shared any unshared references.

-This is the full list of instructions that need to be updated to accept references to shared heap types by way of an unconstrained sharedness metavariable:
+This is the full list of instructions that need to be updated to accept references to `bot-share` heap types to allow them to be polymorphic over shared and unshared references.

  - `any.convert_extern`
  - `extern.convert_any`
- - `ref.eq` (the sharedness of both operands must match)
+ - `ref.eq` (Mixed-sharedness comparisons are allowed because each operand is independently a subtype of `(ref null (bot-share eq))`, but they are trivially false)
  - `i31.get_s`
  - `i31.get_u`
  - `array.len`